chezecz/mygameslist/README.md

     8. Traditional variables ('i' and 'k' for iterators, 'a', 'b', 'sqrt' for math calculations) are considered as meaningful
     9. Binary operators should have adjacent single spacing ("b = a + 1" or "root == solution")
     10. Uniry operators shoud not be separeted with any spacings
     11. It is not allowed to use any constants in code.
-All constants should be assigned to variables.
+All constants should be assigned to variables
+    12. Console log could be used for debugging